zofienora/zofienora/README.md

 - Harvard’s **CS50’s Introduction to Python**
 - MicroMasters in **Software Development** at the University of British Columbia

-## 🗂️ Current Projects
-> 🚀 **Cycle Coach (In Progress)**
-> A cycle-aware wellness web app that offers personalized workout and nutrition suggestions based on menstrual cycle phases.

-> 🧰 **Personal Portfolio (In Progress)**

-> 📚 **Learning Tracker (In Progress)**
-> A minimal web app for tracking daily learning goals and resources.
-Helps you reflect on what you’ve learned, track habits, and organize tech topics across multiple disciplines.

 ## 🤝 Let’s Connect
 Always open to collaborations, mentorship, and tech conversations.